noPerfection/service/README.md

 go run ./cmd/client/main.go
 ```

-For more tutorials see [showcase & tutorials](https://github.com/noPerfection/showcase/tutorial).
+# noPerfection features

+1. **It's the first framework based on [zeromq](https://zeromq.org/)**.
+2. **It's a framework as a library**: no predefined file structure, directory layout up to you.
+3. **Structurized microservice mesh**: instead it organizes runtime structure as socket pipelines with service concept.
+4. **Security built-in and hardcoded**: for socket pipeline noPerfection uses two factor security: CURVE keys and HMAC.
+5. **scale-on-demand**: start noPerfection app as an MVP.
+Convert into a concurrent thread any sub-module by adding a socket.
+To turn a thread into a separate OS process or cloud cluster, simply change the service's configuration.
+6. **Manages dependency itself**: the main service starts and relaunches dependency tree itself.
+7. **language, environment agnostic**: rewrite any module in [zeromq bindings list](http://wiki.zeromq.org/bindings:_start) available languages. microservices also doesn't know where the service is? same process, same computer or remote, since it abstracts environment and manages it itself.
+8. **modular**: message format, language support, socket or service types, and environments interaction are replaceable.

+---

+> ### **The long term goal of noPerfection is to make self-modifiable apps which live on the internet and serves people's request from your computer**.

-For more details visit the Ara Foundation.
+The tutorial walkthrough covering noPerfection features are available on [noPerfection tutorial](https://github.com/noPerfection/showcase/tutorial).
+For more details visit [Ara Foundation](https://ara.foundation/).

 # Installation

 ### Zeromq's C library & Libsodium

 noPerfection uses the `pebbe/zmq4`, a go wrapper around `libzmq` C library.
-For the CURVE it uses the libsodium library.
+For the CURVE it uses the `libsodium`.

 On **Windows**, better to use [vcpkg](https://vcpkg.io/en/):